-This fonds also contains ephemeral material such as songs and poems related to the Legions.
-A postcard print from 1915 is devoted to the memory of Rittmeister Zbigniew Dunin-Wasowicz and a dozen other cavalry soldiers who had fallen in the Charge of Rokitna.
-The document is accompanied by a poem written by Stanisław Stwora, entitled "Of the Polish Soldier" (Strofy o żołnierzu polskim)40.
-Military humour is present in an anonymous work titled "A Letter to a Girl from a Polish Legionary" (List Legionisty do dziewczyny)41.
-Among other preserved works there are two letters written in verse addressed to Józef Piłsudski, written by Zdzisław Kleszczyński and Roman Musialik and a flyer with an "Oath of the 4th Infranty Regiment" (Rota 4 p.p.
-W.P.) by an unknown author44.
-Another interesting ephemeral print, dated 1915 and published in Kraków, contains a poem by Mieczysław Smolarski entitled "To Arms" (Pod broń) with musical notations for a male choir, composed by Aleksander Orłowski (the title page of this print is illustrated with a drawing depicting Brigadier Józef Piłsudski).
-Among other notable prints is the series of "Riflemen's Songs" (Pieśni strzeleckie), published by the Military Department of the Supreme National Committee in Piotrków, containing two songbooks and musical notations for such songs as "Hey there near Warsaw" (Hej tam pod Warszawą) and "The Rifleman's March" (Marsz Strzelców).
+is present in an anonymous work titled "A Letter to a Girl from a Polish Legion Officer" (List Legionisty do dziewczyny)40.
+Among other preserved works there are two letters written in verse addressed to Józef Piłsudski, written by Zdzisław Kleszczyński41 and Roman Musialik42 and a flyer with a soldiers' oath (Rota 4 p.p.
+W.P.) by an unknown author43.
+Another interesting ephemeral print dates from 1915, had been published in Kraków and contains a poem by Mieczysław Smolarski entitled "To Arms" (Pod broń) with musical notations for a male choir, composed by Aleksander Orłowski (the title page of this print is illustrated with a drawing depicting Brigadier Józef Piłsudski)44.
+Among other notable prints is the series "Riflemen's Songs" (Pieśni strzeleckie), published by Military Department of the Supreme National Committee in Piotrków, containing two songbooks and musical notations for songs such as: Hej tam pod Warszawą45 and Marsz Strzelców46.

-Furthermore, this collection contains a variety of other ephemeral material, including speeches by Bishop Władysław Bandurski (honorary Chaplain of the 1st Brigade of the Polish Legions), an open letter from Władysław Studnicki to the writer Henryk Sienkiewicz, calling the latter to use his authority to publicly
+Furthermore, this collection contains a variety of other ephemeral material, including speeches by Bishop Władysław Bandurski (honorary Chaplain of the 1st Brigade of the Polish Legions)47; an open letter from Władysław Studnicki to the writer Henryk Sienkiewicz, calling the latter to use his authority to publicly support the Polish Legions48; an officer's letter describing the oath crisis in the 1st Infantry Regiment of the Polish Legions49; a postcard-image of a Legion officer given to financial contributors to the Independence Monument in Pabianice50 and a text document containing information on the reorganisation of the enlistment system in 1917 following the creation of the Polish Armed Forces alongside Germany51.